 Snails and Slugs like to have a feed on them.
 Don’t use snail baits as this ends up poisoning other animals like lizards who eat the slug and snails.
 Better to use a Beer Trap as it turns out slugs love beer so much that they drink themselves silly and drown very happy.

-If you want to grow these stress free, then cover them with veggie net on a frame.
+If you want to grow these stress free, then protect them with the Pestfree Mini.
 That way the slugs, snails, caterpillars and chooks cant get to them and you end up with pristine looking leaves.
 Spinach don’t need any pollinators like bees and birds since they arent producing a fruit.

 If you notice your spinach leaves are looking a bit yellow, it will usually mean they need more nitrogen.
 Feed them a does of Nitrosol and within a few days you should notice the difference.